notthehoople/AdventOfCode/README.md

 ```

 + [Day 14](src/day14/day14.go)
-Day 14 - Part A done
+Day 14 - Part A done;
-Day 14 - Not started
+Day 14 - Part B done.
+Kinda.
+Produces the right answer, but has many bugs in output for other numbers.
+Needs work on the comparison
 ```
 ./day14 -part a -recipes 825401 -answers 10 [-print]
+./day14 -part b -result "825401"
 ```

 + [Day 18](src/day18/day18.go)
-Day 18 - Part A done.
+Day 18 - Part A done;
 Day 18 - Got answer.
 Need to automate.
 ```
 ./day18 -file original.txt -part a -minutes 10 -grid 50